rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

          no permission is required.

-The ``consumers.py`` module also provides two constants which you can use for the ``command``'s ``required_permission`` option to make sure that the user is either a voter or a moderator.
-See :ref:`user_docs/roles:Roles` for more information.
+The ``consumers.py`` module also provides two constants which you can use for the ``command``'s ``required_permission`` option to make sure that the user is either a :ref:`user_docs/roles:Voter` or a :ref:`user_docs/roles:Moderator`.
 The constants are:

 - ``MODERATE_PERMISSION``: Moderators will have this permission.